TvrtkoM/generator-browser-app/README.md

-# Yeoman generator for basic typescript project
+# Yeoman generator for frontend projects

 > Includes eslint, prettier and simple tsconfig
 > Choose Bootstrap with SCSS or Tailwind CSS for styling framework